nlp-tlp/15926-4-RDL-CITS3200/README.md

 #### Server tests

 Tests for the Flask server are written with Pytest.
-If you are already using a different virtual environment system, skip `source ./venv/bin/activate` below:
+It is recommended that you activate your virtual environment first (e.g. venv), then run in the root directory:

 ```
 cd src/server
-source ./venv/bin/activate
 pytest
 ```

 #### Client tests

-🚧 Client test framework setup is currently under development. 🚧
+🚧 Client testing setup is currently under development. 🚧

 #### CLI tests

-🚧 CLI test framework setup is currently under development. 🚧
+🚧 CLI testing setup is currently under development. 🚧

 ### Adding dependencies